(also Uigur, Uygur)

 Definition of Uighur in English:

-1A member of a people of northwestern China, particularly the Xinjiang region, and adjoining areas.
+1A member of a Turkic people of NW China, particularly the Xinjiang region, and adjoining areas.

 - Delegates, including Tibetans, Cantonese speakers from Hong Kong and Macao, and Turkic Uighurs from Xinjiang in the remote northwest, struggle to make themselves understood in Mandarin.